soamsy/vim-wasm-pty/README.md

 # vim-wasm-pty

-Build scripts for making a WebAssembly version of Vim that works with xterm.js
+Build scripts for making a WebAssembly port of Vim that works with xterm.js

 ## Compiling WASM